Marshall-Public-Schools/MarshallBPA/BPAPage.md

         </ul>
       </nav>
     </header>
-    <h1>CrossFit Masters</h1>
+    <h1>Business Professionals of America</h1>
     </div>
   </section>
   <section class="sec-about">
     <div class="row-red">
       <div class="row">
-        <h1>Only those who risk going too far <br /> can possibly know how far one can go</h1>
+        <h1>Today's Students. <br /> Tomorrow's Business Professionals.</h1>
-        <p>We are an OFFICIAL CrossFit team and also training center.
-We started in 2008 and since then welcome new memebers a people interested in CrossFit we were one of the very first to introduce and teach CrossFit and in Los Angeles.
-No one is btter and has more experience than us PERIOD.</p>
+        <p>We are the Business Professionals of America Chapter in Marshall.
+We started in 2008 and since then welcomed new generations of students planning on entering into various work fields.</p>
         <button type="button" value="Read More" role="button">Read More</button>
       </div>
     </div>